-Schools and parents in HK value report to measure students learning outcomes, identify learning issues and prove their abilities to others.
+Schools and parents in HK value reports to measure students’ learning outcomes, identify learning issues and prove their abilities to others.
 In addition to electronic reports to teachers (detailed and comparable) and students (summarised and visualised), issuing certificates and awards are essential as compliments and demonstrations of student’s learning profile and abilities.

-Do courses have to be taught by school teachers?
+Do programmes have to be taught by school teachers?

 Have you ever thought third parties could teach classes at schools?
 Suppose the course does not have strict qualification criteria.
 In that case, another option is to have trained instructors from internal or external partners to teach at schools.
 Sometimes, you can get feedback from them and adjust your teaching faster than school teachers.

-How do user flow and learning medium affect learning?
+How do user flow and learning tool affect learning?

 What hardware or environmental constraints does the school face?